YOU HAVE REACHED manfacingnortheast.com

 This Italian port city is so obscure that many Italians aren’t even sure it’s in Italy (2,900 words)

 Butch Cassidy and The Sundance Kid: their survival depended on sowing confusion and piling up the contradictions.
 So can we pierce the fog and fish out the facts without mixing too many metaphors?
-(This article is currently undergoing a rewrite.)
+(7,000 words)

 If it’s Sunday and you want to spend money, heroin and hookers might be your only options (800 words)